Tindouf

-Tindouf (تندوف) is the main town, and a commune in Tindouf Province, Algeria, close to the Mauritanian, Western Saharan and Moroccan borders.
+Tindouf (تندوف) is a commune and the main town in Tindouf Province, Algeria, close to the Mauritanian, Western Saharan and Moroccan borders.

 The region is considered of strategic significance as it houses Algerian military bases and an airport with regular flights to Algiers, as well as flights to other domestic destinations.
 The settlement of Garet Djebilet lies within the municipal territory of Tindouf near the border with Mauritania; the settlement has an iron mine and a defunct airport, and is approximately 70 km northwest of Âouinet Bel Egrâ.
 Since 1975, it also contains several Sahrawi refugee camps operated by the Polisario Front, a national liberation movement seeking the self-determination of Western Sahara.

+Name

+According to the Algerian linguist Mohand-Akli Haddadou, the name Tindouf is derived from Tidaf, a word of Berber origin meaning “the sentinel,” in reference to the locality’s position as a lookout tower.
+Other explanations suggest that it is a contraction of the Tuareg word Tin (“she of”) and the Arabic word Douf (“field, plot of land”), which would mean that Tindouf signifies “she of the plot of land.”
+Louis Rinn, for his part, links the second component to the word Oudhef, meaning “to place, to assign, to allocate,” in which case the toponym would mean “the location,” “the allocation,” or “the lot.”
+For other historians, the name Tindouf simply derives from Tendefes, which refers to the temporary wells dug by nomads (Al-Bakri).